ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 2/output.md

 $\bullet$
 $\bullet$

-Please see page 117 for a bint.
+Please see page 117 for a hint.

 ## Problem 5